rabbitmq/workloads/resource-churning/README.md

 ## Producing Queue churning

 Run the following script to produce **2 concurrent queue churners**.
-Each concurrent churner will create 10 queues, send messages to it for **10 seconds**, and delete the queue afterwards **10 times**.
+Each concurrent churner will create 10 queues, publish/consume messages to it for **10 seconds**, and delete the queues **10 times**.
 The script terminates with the message `All queue churners completed!` when the 2 concurrent queue churners have both terminated.
 ```
 ./queue_churners 2
 ```

-If we want to extend the queue churning over time we run the following command which launches again **2 concurrent queue churners** but each queue churner will iterate 50 times rather than 10.
+If we want the queue churning to run for longer we run the following command which launches again **2 concurrent queue churners** but each queue churner will iterate **50 times** rather than 10.
 ```
 ./queue_churners 2 50
 ```

-If we want the queue churners to spend less time publishing and consuming messages we run the following command which spends only 5 seconds publishing and consuming.
+If we want the queue churners to spend less time publishing and consuming messages we run the following command which spends only **5 seconds** publishing and consuming.
 ```
 ./queue_churners 2 50 5
 ```

-We can monitor the queue churning statistics in the overview page of the management ui.
+We can monitor the queue churning statistics in the overview page of the management ui as shown the screenshot below.

 ![Churning stats](churn_stats.png)